Gonadectomy resources for veterinarians

 The AVMA has developed resources to assist veterinarians in the decision-making process, and will continue to facilitate discussion and dissemination of new developments regarding gonadectomy.
 Continuing education webinars on gonadectomy are available for on-demand viewing, as well as a literature review on the welfare implications of gonadectomy of dogs, which was published in JAVMA.

 Managing a pet’s reproduction is part of responsible pet ownership.
-Share our Spaying and neeutering client brochure and pet owners’ resource on spaying and neutering with clients to help them make an informed decision.
+Share our Spaying and neutering client brochure (also available in Spanish: Esterilization y Castracion) and pet owners’ resource on spaying and neutering with clients to help them make an informed decision.

 Low-cost or no-cost spay/neuter programs are subsidized programs, often run by nonprofit or governmental agencies, designed to reduce pet overpopulation by providing pet sterilization services for owners who otherwise could not afford to have their pet spayed or neutered.
 Although the surgeries may be performed in higher volume, in mobile clinics, or in MASH-style temporary facilities, AVMA policy states that the standards of practice should conform with the Association of Shelter Veterinarians’ Veterinary Medical Care Guidelines for Spay/Neuter Programs.